Layla-P/layladev/content/newsletter/005/index.md

   alt: "A portrait photograph of Luce Carter."
 card: "image"
 comments: false
 summary: This edition features guest Luce Carter.
-Brandon talks about how she uses AI to help in apps that help her with day-to-day activities.
+Luce talks about how she uses AI to help in apps that help her with day-to-day activities.
 Includes suggestions for the latest blogs to read, podcasts to listen to and videos to watch.
 type: newsletter
 ---